-We highly recommend you should take Google Professional Cloud Developer Guarantee Part because it include real questions and highlighted answers are collected in our exam.
+We highly recommend you should take Google Professional Cloud Developer Actual Exam Version because it include real questions and highlighted answers are collected in our exam.
 It will help you pass exam in easier way.

 1. You have a service running on Compute Engine virtual machine instances behind a global load balancer.
 You need to ensure that when the instance fails, it is recovered.
 What should you do?